-In a large bowl, mix together the flour, bicarbonate of soda, cocoa powder and sugar.
+In a large bowl, mix together the flour, baking soda, cocoa powder and sugar.

 Now add in your vegan buttermilk along with the oil, vanilla extract and peppermint extract.
 Mix together until smooth.

 Spoon the cake batter evenly into your cases and bake for 15 minutes.
-Check that they're cooked all the way through by inserting a skewer through the center of the cakes.
+Check that they're cooked all the way through by inserting a toothpick through the centre of the cakes.
 If it comes out dry- they're done.

 Allow the cakes to cool while you prepare your buttercream.